MichaelCurrin/node-worker-threads-quickstart/docs/about.md

 ## Solutions

-One solution is to use the `worker_threads`, built-in module from Node 10 to achieve multiple threads.
+One solution is to use the `worker_threads`, a built-in module from Node 12 (experimental in Node 10) to achieve multiple threads.
 That is what this repo is about.

 For local development, you might be fine just to use [concurrently](https://www.npmjs.com/package/concurrently), as you can start two tasks using a one-line change in your `package.json` commands, without changing your app code.